MissHenesy/intro_to_programming_final_project/README.md

 * A summary of the artist from "Lastfm"
 * Most recent tweets about the artist from Twitter
 * News about the artist (api TBD)
-* Tour dates for the artist (tailored to the user's location?)
+* Tour dates for the artist
-* Could use the Google Maps API for directions to the concert venue
+* An optional signup sheet for users to be kept informed about their favorite artist

-The admin piece is yet to be determined.
+I am still trying to come up with a plan for an admin piece, but it would be tied to the signup sheet.